List of Hot Adult Contemporary number ones of 1987

 "(I've Had) The Time of My Life" was one of three songs to tie for the longest unbroken run at number one during the year with four weeks in the top spot, along with "Ballerina Girl" by Lionel Richie and "Little Lies" by Fleetwood Mac.
 Only two acts achieved more than one AC number one in 1987.
 Whitney Houston topped the chart with "I Wanna Dance with Somebody (Who Loves Me)" in July and "Didn't We Almost Have It All" in September, and Steve Winwood reached number one with "The Finer Things" in April and "Back in the High Life Again" in August.
 All four songs spent three weeks at number one, and Houston and Winwood tied for the highest total number of weeks at number one by an act in 1987 with six apiece.
-The final number one of the year was "Got My Mind Set on You" by George Harrison.
-The song, which also topped the Hot 100, was the last Billboard number one achieved by any of the former members of the Beatles.
+The final AC number one of the year was "Got My Mind Set on You" by George Harrison, which also topped the Hot 100 but would prove to be the final song by the former member of the Beatles to reach the peak position on either chart before his death in 2001.
+The number one position on Billboard's Year-End AC chart for 1987 was held by "Can't We Try" by Dan Hill and Vonda Shepard, even though it failed to reach the top spot in the weekly charts during the year.